Redis Queue

 ];

-Note that an additional configuration for other key has been added to the configuration.
+Note that an additional other

-Publishing Messages to Multiple Redis
+Sending Messages to Multiple Redis

 Client::connection('default')->send($queue, $data);